adamsilver/adamsilver.io-jekyll/_drafts/2018-01-01-the-role-of-a-front-end-developer.md

 Everyone is responsible for UX [[0](#ref0)] and Front-end Developers play an essential role [[1](#ref1)].
 Due to the nature of their job, they should understand the platform better than anyone else.
 Having to develop for a huge range of browsers, across different Operating Systems and devices with different configurations means the Front-end developer truly understands the constraints of the web and embraces them to the users' advantage.
 This input is vital for creating a positive UX.

-## Front end architecture
+## Front-end architecture

-An *experienced* Front-end developer should be able to design a suitable front-end architecture which includes the consideration of the following and more:
+An *experienced* Front-end developer should be able to design a suitable front-end architecture which includes the consideration of the following:

 * Design patterns
 * Architectural patterns